Sunday, July 14, 2019

 In conclusion...

-As I said, I am quite happy with my purchases.
+I am quite happy with my purchases.
 Of course, I like some dresses better than others.
 I don't plan on going on another Lodispostto OPs spree because except for these dresses, there weren't many that caught my eye (thank God because now I've got enough dresses anyway.)

 No comments: